Basavachari/MINIPROJECT/README.md

     - CONNECTable.java   => interface for getconnection
     - CRUDable.java      => interface for CRUD operations
     - FITERable.java     => interface for filter operations
-5. Implementation -> implementations of interfaces are here
+5. Implementation -> implementations of interfaces are in this directory
-    - AnimeCRUD.java     => implemments CRUDable interface and has CRUD operations for Anime class
+    - AnimeCRUD.java     => implements CRUDable interface and has CRUD operations for Anime class
-    - ConnectionFactory.java => implements to get connection with sql
+    - ConnectionFactory.java => implements CONNECTable interface to get connection with sql server.
-    - EpisodeCRUD.java => implemments CRUDable interface and has CRUD operations for Episode class
+    - EpisodeCRUD.java   => implements CRUDable interface and has CRUD operations for Episode class
-    - MovieCRUD.java => implemments CRUDable interface and has CRUD operations for Movie class
+    - MovieCRUD.java     => implements CRUDable interface and has CRUD operations for Movie class.
-    - TestFILTER.java => implemments Filteable interface and has soring and filter operations for all there classes
+    - TestFILTER.java    => implements FITERable interface and has soring and filter operations for all there classes
 6. CSV_files -> all csv files here
     - Anime.csv          => csv file for Anime details
     - Episode.csv        => csv file for Episode details
     - Movie.csv          => csv file for Movie details